ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 1. `copy_to_redshift`

     This is creating a table in Redshift if it doesn't already exist.
-It's then using the `COPY` command to copy data from the newly uploaded CSV file in S3 to Redshift.
+It's then using the COPY command to copy data from the newly uploaded CSV file in S3 to Redshift.
+Read [here](https://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) for information on the COPY command.

 ## Note

-Anyone issues with Airflow & Docker, have a read through [this](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).
+Any issues with Airflow & Docker, have a read through [this](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).

 ---